intel/libipt/doc/howto_libipt.md

     }
 ~~~

-The individual trace segments can then be decoded using the query or instruction
+The individual trace segments can then be decoded using the query, instruction
-flow decoder as shown above in the previous examples.
+flow, or block decoder as shown above in the previous examples.

 When stitching decoded trace segments together, a sequence of linear (in the
 sense that it can be decoded without Intel PT) code has to be filled in.
 Use